Local arboreal representations: Acknowledgements

 \section{Acknowledgements}

 We thank Robert L. Benedetto, Robert Harron, and Yevgeny Zaytman.
+We thank also the referees for many insightful suggestions.
 This research began at the workshop ``The Galois theory of orbits in arithmetic dynamics'' organized by Rafe Jones, Michelle Manes, and Joseph Silverman at the American Institute of Mathematics.

 \begin{bibdiv} \begin{biblist}